Cluster Singleton

 Overview

 A Cluster Singleton is to ensure that only one instance of a specific actor runs across an entire cluster.
-This approach is commonly used for tasks that require centralized coordination, resource management, or maintaining shared state within the cluster.
+This approach is commonly used for tasks that require centralised coordination, resource management, or maintaining shared state within the cluster.

 Single Instance: Only one instance of the singleton actor is active across all nodes in the cluster.